Potty Chairs vs Potty Seats: Pros and Cons

 1. Smooth Transition

-The idea behind potty training is to help your child to comfortably and correctly use a standard toilet when the time comes.
+Potty training aims to help your child comfortably and correctly use a standard toilet when the time comes.
 Starting them off on a potty seat instead of a potty chair means they are as close as possible to the real thing.

 Using a standard toilet can be very intimidating for toddlers.
-Potty training with a potty seats can be effective in eliminating the fear of heights.
-Potty training is also faster and smooth, especially if the kids really like their potty seat.
+Potty training with potty seats can effectively eliminate the fear of heights.
+Potty training is also faster and smoother, especially if the kids like their potty seats.

 2. You Have Nothing to Dump

-One of the main advantage of potty seats is that the kids’ waste falls directly inside the bowl hence you don’t have anything to dump unlike when you are potty training using a potty chair.
-There might be a few instances of urine spillage but that can be corrected by buying a potty seat with a splash guard.
+One of the main advantages of potty seats is that the kids’ waste falls directly inside the bowl; hence, you don’t have anything to dump, unlike when you are potty training using a potty chair.
+There might be a few instances of urine spillage, but that can be corrected by buying a potty seat with a splash guard.

 3. Easily Portable

-You are not always guaranteed of getting a potty chair wherever you go.
-A portable potty seat becomes very handy especially in public restrooms like restaurants and airport lounges.
-If your kid can only use a potty chair then travelling with them becomes very difficult.
+You are not always guaranteed to get a potty chair wherever you go.
+A portable potty seat becomes very handy, especially in public restrooms like restaurants and airport lounges.
+If your kid can only use a potty chair, traveling with them becomes very difficult.

 The Cons of Potty Training Seats

-The following are the 4 main disadvantages of potty training your kid uding a potty seat and not a potty chair:
+The following are the four main disadvantages of potty training your kid using a potty seat and not a potty chair:

 1. Risk of Falling

-Due to the height of the standard toilets as opposed to that of potty chairs, there is always a chance that you kid can fall off.
-This can make potty training very difficult or take longer since fear will automatically kick in.
+Due to the height of the standard toilets as opposed to that of potty chairs, there is always a chance that your kid can fall off.
+This can make potty training difficult or take longer since fear will automatically kick in.

-To avert this challenge, try to either buy a potty seat with a ladder or one with grab handles and a step stool too.
-Make sure that the bathroom floor or step stool are always dry.
+To avert this challenge, try to buy either a potty seat with a ladder or one with grab handles and a step stool.
+Make sure that the bathroom floor or step stool is always dry.
 Wet surfaces are more likely to contribute to falls.

 2. Intimidating Height

-The height of an adult toilet especially if it is an ADA toilet can intimidate some toddlers.
-When this happens fears sets in and the kid may not look forward to using the toilet.
-Potty training will therefore be more challenging and time-consuming than you may have anticipated.
+The height of an adult toilet, especially an ADA toilet, can intimidate some toddlers.
+When this happens, fear sets in, and the kid may not look forward to using the toilet.
+Potty training will, therefore, be more challenging and time-consuming than you may have anticipated.

-In this case, you will have to lift the kid and hold unto them until they are done.
+In this case, you will have to lift the kids and hold onto them until they are done.
 Your presence will give them confidence since they know nothing will happen to them.
-Reassuring your kids that you got their back will also increase their confidence levels and help them get rid of the fear.
+Reassuring your kids that you have their back will also increase their confidence levels and help them get rid of the fear.

 3. Takes Time to Use

-Unlike a potty chair which is always ready to use, potty seats need to be prepared.
-This is not ideal especially when the kids needs to relieve themselves urgently.
+Unlike a potty chair, which is always ready to use, potty seats need to be prepared.
+This is not ideal, especially when the kids need to relieve themselves urgently.

 4. Not Compatible with All Toilets